kuberhealthy/kuberhealthy/README.md

 To configure Kuberhealthy after installation, see the [configuration documentation](https://github.com/kuberhealthy/kuberhealthy/blob/master/docs/CONFIGURATION.md).

+Details on using the helm chart are [documented here](https://github.com/kuberhealthy/kuberhealthy/tree/master/deploy/helm/kuberhealthy).
 The Helm installation of Kuberhealthy is automatically updated to use the latest [Kuberhealthy release](https://github.com/kuberhealthy/kuberhealthy/releases).

 More installation options, including static yaml files are available in the [/deploy](/deploy) directory.
 These flat spec files contain the most recent changes to Kuberhealthy, or the master branch.
 Use this if you would like to test master branch updates.